chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/2_configure_env.md

 Note: **us-east-2** is the **Ohio** region

-If you already know how to configure these, please do so now.
-If you need help or if you are planning to use **PowerShell** for this lab, then [follow these instructions]({{< ref "Documentation/AWS_Credentials.md" >}})
+* If you already know how to configure these, please do so now.
+* If you need help, then [follow these instructions]({{< ref "Documentation/AWS_Credentials.md" >}})
+* If you are using **PowerShell** for this lab, skip this step and continue to **Step 2.3**

-### 2.2 Set up the bash environment {#bash}
+### 2.3 Set up the programming language environment {#setupenv}

-{{% expand "Click here for instructions if using bash:" %}}
+Choose the appropriate section below for your language

 Using bash is an effective way to execute the failure injection tests for this workshop.
 The bash scripts make use of the AWS CLI.
-If you will be using bash, then follow the directions in this section.
-If you cannot use bash, then [skip to the next section](#notbash).
+Or if you wish, you may choose one of the other languages and scripts.

+{{% expand "Click here for instructions if using bash:" %}}

 1. Prerequisites

      * `awscli` AWS CLI installed

             $ aws --version
-            aws-cli/1.16.249 Python/3.6.8...
+            aws-cli/2.2.15 Python/3.8.8...
-         * Version 1.1 or higher is fine
+         * Version 2.1.12 or higher is fine
          * If you instead got `command not found` then [see instructions here to install `awscli`]({{< ref "Documentation/Software_Install.md#install-aws-cli" >}})

      * `jq` command-line JSON processor installed.